Option Greeks for Futures Traders: Delta, Gamma, Theta, Vega, and the Risk Architecture of Premium Selling

 Where Rho does matter:

-Very long-dated options (6+ months to expiration).
-The discount rate over a long horizon becomes meaningful.
-If you're writing longer-dated calls on ES as part of a structured note or income strategy, Rho is worth monitoring.
+Very long-dated options (6+ months to expiration): the discount rate over a long horizon becomes meaningful for structured income strategies.

-Interest rate futures options (ZN, ZB, Eurodollar-style).
-Here, the underlying is interest rates.
-Rho connects option pricing to the underlying in ways that are more complex than other markets.
-Even so, most practitioners model this through the volatility surface rather than as an isolated Rho risk.
+Interest rate futures options (ZN, ZB): the underlying is interest rates, so Rho connects option pricing to the underlying more directly — though most practitioners model this through the volatility surface rather than as isolated Rho risk.

-For the vast majority of short-to-medium-term futures options strategies — 30 to 90 DTE in ES, CL, GC, or agricultural futures — Rho is a footnote.
+For the vast majority of short-to-medium-term futures options strategies — 30 to 90 DTE — Rho is a footnote.

 The DTE Sweet Spot #